HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

   )
 }}

-The 2024 Web Almanac data reveals a continuing trend of CNAME cloaking, with `omtrdc.net` and `adobedc.net`, both associated with Adobe Analytics, leading the site analytics category with appearances on over 0.031% (\~9000) and 0.015% (\~4500) desktop pages respectively.
+The 2024 Web Almanac data reveals a continuing trend of CNAME cloaking, with `omtrdc.net` and `adobedc.net`, both associated with Adobe Analytics, leading the site analytics category with appearances on over 0.031% (\~9000) and 0.015% (\~4500) mobile pages respectively.
 The prevalence of analytics-related domains suggests that CNAME cloaking is not solely confined to advertising, but is also utilized for broader data collection purposes.
 The presence of `actionsoftware.com` and other advertising-related domains further solidifies the use of this technique for targeted advertising.
 The data highlights that while overall CNAME usage remains relatively low compared to traditional tracking methods, its concentration on high-traffic websites presents a significant privacy concern for a large number of users.

-### Bounce tracking
+#### Bounce tracking

 Bounce tracking represents another sophisticated evasion technique that allows trackers to read cookies from their first-party context.
 More specifically, bounce tracking tricks the browser into visiting the tracking domain as a first-party site, allowing it to read and write cookies from its first-party storage.
 Instead of directly communicating with a tracking server, the browser is first redirected to an intermediary domain – the "bounce" domain ([demo](https://bounce-tracking-demo.glitch.me/)).
 Thus in case third-party cookies are blocked, trackers can read persistent identifiers from their first-party storage.
 This intermediary then redirects to the actual website.